Let’s address the elephant in the room.

 - We rely on third-party testing (ensures there’s no unsafe levels of heavy metals)

 When I say “we”, what I really mean is we used the gold standard to supplement third-party testing: NSF (National Sanitation Foundation).
-Our unflavored NSF multi collagen powder (and soon chocolate and vanilla) is the first and only Multi Collagen NSF Certified for Sport®.
+We have an entire line of multi collagen supplements NSF certified — which makes us the first and only multi collagen to have this certification.

 How does the Heavy Metal testing work?